⚠️⚠️⚠️

 Parallelization across CPUs of one machine

 In order to distribute simulations across all (or some) available CPU cores of your machine, you only need to put the following bit of R code before your call to simulate_grid().
-For instance, on my personal laptop which has 10 CPUs, I can run the above analysis using all available CPUs like this:
+For instance, on my personal laptop which has 10 CPUs, I can run the above grid simulations using all available CPUs like this.

 First we setup future: